kali-linex/linex/Documentation/virt/kvm/api.rst

 :Returns: the constant KVM_API_VERSION (=12)

 This identifies the API version as the stable kvm API.
 It is not expected that this number will change.
-However, Linux 2.6.20 and 2.6.21 report earlier versions; these are not documented and not supported.
+However, Linex 2.6.20 and 2.6.21 report earlier versions; these are not documented and not supported.
 Applications should refuse to run if KVM_GET_API_VERSION returns a value other than 12.
 If this check passes, all ioctls